 The park comes alive with jack-o-lanterns, special characters and entertainment for the whole family.
 Dress for the occasion to trick-or-treat throughout the park, masquerade with costumed characters at the Boo-to-You Halloween Parade, sing along at the Hocus Pocus Villain Spelltacular and end the night with a “Boo-tacular” fireworks show.

 SeaWorld’s Halloween Spooktacular

-Enjoy trick-or-treating, the world’s largest LEGO jack-o-lantern, LEGO Halloween characters and a bewitching Halloween-themed fireworks show at Pirates’ Cove.
-LEGOLAND offers a $106 annual pass for Florida Residents.
+All fun and no frights, this event features trick-or-treating, the world’s largest LEGO jack-o-lantern, LEGO Halloween characters and a bewitching Halloween-themed fireworks show at Pirates’ Cove.